AN63L/environment_monitoring/README.md

 I'm assuming you already have Home Assistant installed.

 1. Make sure you are running the latest version of Home Assistant Core and Home Assistant OS, upgrade if necessary.
-I am running version XX of HA Core and version XXX of HA OS.
+I am running version 2024.3.1 of HA Core and version 12.1 of HA OS.
 2. Install ESPHome add-on with all the toggles activated (hopefully you have Home Assistant OS and not a docker install, it's much easier - just click the "Show Add-on on My" to install the add-on)
 3. Install ESPHome on the ESP32, a useful guide can be found [here](https://www.youtube.com/watch?v=mCs0fa7Gr9U) or [this one](https://www.youtube.com/watch?v=7PoUWszwaFk).
 I used "OpenESPHomeWeb" to install ESPHome on the ESP32 board (this was the easiest method I found)
 4. Add this [BME680 add-on](https://esphome.io/components/sensor/bme680) to your ESP32 configuration: